AIAANortheastern/karman-avionics/README.md

 brew tap osx-cross/avr
 brew install avr-libc
 ```

-Make sure that the branch you are tracking is based off of the branch "linux-dev" as this has the makefile in it.

 To build, go to the directory karman-avionics/karman-avionics/Debug, and run make.

 If you add any files, or any directories, make sure to modify config.mk.

 For new C FILES:   add the filename to the variable CSRCS

 For new DIRS:      add the directory name to the variable INC_PATH

 ### Good practices